caltechlibrary/datatools/reldate.1.md

 Specifying a date to calucate from

-{app_name} handles dates in the YYYY-MM-DD format (e.g. March 1, 2014 would be
-2014-03-01).
-By default {app_name} uses today as the date to calculate relative time from.
+reldate handles dates in the YYYY-MM-DD format (e.g. March 1, 2014 would be 2014-03-01).
+By default reldate uses today as the date to calculate relative time from.
 If you use the –from option you can it will calculate the relative date from that specific date.

 ~~~
-   {app_name} --from=2014-08-03 3 days
+   reldate --from=2014-08-03 3 days
 ~~~

 Will yield